OMGiWarriors/TimePass/README.md

  - You can be part of our project **TimePass** here (https://github.com/OMGiWarriors/TimePass)
  - You can be part of our organization **OMGiWarriors** here (https://github.com/OMGiWarriors).
 None of these projects are casual, we are damn serious about being casual.

+## Software Development Section

+### Roadmap

+    - 1. To train an All Rounders team for collaboration
+    - 2. To define the Software Architecture
+    - 3. To build an Agile DevOps Setup for CI/CD

+### Work in Progress

+    - 1. Brain-Storming for the Software expectation and design Expected output : ***Individual Points*** which will give this team online presense and a real good TimePass strategy (stories/epics in Agile)

+### Done

+    - 1. Idea Initialization with small team
+    - 2. Created TimePass theme (idea) and {ReadMe.md file} with GitHub page at (https://omgiwarriors.github.io/TimePass/)
+    - 3. Added software development section to the ReadMe

+### Release

+    -1.